 What Are the Most Useful Engineering Metrics?

 There are lots of engineering metrics available.
 A great foundational set of metrics are DORA metrics.
-And every organization likely has different goals, so it’s important to select the most appropriate metrics for your team and what you’re trying to accomplish.
+Every organization likely has different goals, so it’s important to select the most appropriate metrics for your team and what you’re trying to accomplish.

 1. Cycle Time